arbor-sim/arbor/doc/dev/mechanism_abi.rst

-You can create mechanisms with both ``i_gpu`` and ``i_cpu`` returning ``null``, but at least one of the interfaces must be provided or Arbor will refuse to load the catalogue of this mechanism.
+You can create mechanisms with both ``i_gpu`` and ``i_cpu`` returning ``null``, but at least one of the interfaces must be provided or Arbor will refuse to load the catalogue containing this mechanism.

 The naming scheme is shown in the example below